Benderx2/FVM/README.md

 Along with the GNU toolchain for your system, you'll also need the Simple-Direct-Media Layer (SDL for short), https://www.libsdl.org/.
 The build has been tested with libSDL 1.2, It's recommended to compile it with<br> that version.
 It should work with the newer versions though untested!<br>
-For those who're using bash (or similar), there is a readymade "build.sh" script.
-It does everything that's required and even builds a test multitasking<br>
+For those who're using bash (or similar), there is a readymade "build.sh" script.<br> It does everything that's required and even builds a test multitasking
 ROM!
 Non-bash users could modify the script given.<br>
-There is a readymade binary called "fvm.out" for Linux, but please don't use it.
-It is advisable to build the VM with toolchain that is configured <br>
+There is a readymade binary called "fvm.out" for Linux, but please don't use it.<br> It is advisable to build the VM with toolchain that is configured for your system.<br>
-for your system.<br>
+Notes: The build system has not been tested with Windows or Mac, however it doesn't use anything<br> that's Linux specific so it should not require much effort to get it up and running.
-Notes: The build system has not been tested with Windows or Mac, however it doesn't use anything that's Linux specific so it should not<br>
+<h2>LICENSE<h2>
-require much effort to get it up and running.
+Please see LICENSE.
 <h2>TODO</h2>
 ....